teambit/docs/docs/getting-started/06-choose-dev-env.md

 [A Bit Development Environment](/docs/environments/overview) is a special type of component that configures and “bundles” together the different services required in a component development workflow.
 That includes processes such as compiling, testing, linting and even documenting.
 Environments take direct inspiration from `react-scripts` ([CreateReactApp](https://github.com/facebook/create-react-app)).

-:::info
+:::note
-The various services used by a Bit environment are offered by different Bit extension components.
+The various services used by a Bit environment are provided by different Bit extension components.
-Learn more about it [here](/docs/environments/environment-services).
+Learn more about "Environment Services" [here](/docs/environments/environment-services).
 :::

 Bit provides various Environments to start from.
 Each Environment is [**customizable and extendible**](/docs/environments/build-environment).
 Once you create your own environment, it can be shared and used by others just like any other Bit component.